Warm, melt-in-your-mouth pastry and sweet, tangy apples… the perfect combination!

-- 2 Granny Smith Apples peeled and cored
+- 2 Granny Smith (baking) apples, peeled and cored

 - Apricot jam for glazing

-Preheat the oven to 190C / 375F and line a baking sheet with parchment paper.
+- Preheat the oven to 190C / 375F and line a baking sheet with parchment paper.
 Make sure the puff pastry is at room temperature.

-Roll the puff pastry out to about 1/2 inch thick.
+- Roll the pastry out to about 1/2 inch thick.
 Use a plate or pot lid to cut a circle (approx 10 inches)